utubo/vim-hlpairs/README.md

 ### `g:hlpairs`

 - `delay` The delay milliseconds to highlight.
-- `timeout` The search stops when more than this many milliseconds have passed.
 - `limit` Limit number of lines to search.
 - `skip` You can set a string or a dict&lt;filetype: expr&gt;.
   See `:help searchpair()`.